usagitoneko97/klara/A2.LVN/readme.md

-# Local value numbering
+# Introduction to Local Value Numbering (LVN)
-consider the following code
+Consider the following statements
 ```python
 a = b + c
 d = a - b
 e = b + c
 ```
-The expression `b + c` is redundant in 3rd line of the assignment since `b + c` is already computed at the first assignment and no intervening operation redefines the arguments.
+The expression `b + c` is redundant in 3rd line of the assignment since `b + c` is already computed in the first assignment and no intervening operation redefines the arguments.
 The compiler should rewrite this block so `b + c` only have to compute once.
 ```python
 a = b + c
 d = a - d
 e = a
 ```
-One of the techniques is Local Value Numbering.
+One of the techniques is **Local Value Numbering**.

 ## The algorithm
-Let's consider the example above.
-In the first operation, the variables on the right hand side will get the value number first, either previously defined, or assigning new value number.
+This algorithm is able to solve the problem mention above.
+But there is a limitation. .....

+example (indirect substitution) that this algorithm will not be able to solve a = b + c d = b e = d + c

+a = b + c
+d = b
+e = a

+a = c + 5 * y ^ 7
+b = 5 * y
+d = c + 5 * y ^ 7

+However, Static Single Assignment (SSA) [1][2] can solve this.
+(More research/exploration needed here.)

 ![lvnFirst](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnFirst.svg)

+Let's consider the example in the introduction.
+The algorithm parses through the expresssion and enumerate each variable, and adds it into a Python `dictionary`.
+Variables already added will not be added again.
+The dictionary is used for searching purpose later.

+~~In the first operation, the variables on the right-hand side will get the value number first, either previously defined, or assigning new value number.~~

-Lvn then construct the textual string **"0 + 1"** as a hash key to perform lookup.
+LVN then constructs the textual string **"0 + 1"** as a hash key to perform lookup.
 It will fail since there is no previous insertion.
 LVN then creates an entry of **"0 + 1"** and assigns the value to `"a"`.
-The final step for one expression is create an entry for variable at the left side. *Keep in mind that variable(s) at the left hand side will always be assign a new value number.* That is, lvn create an entry for `"a"` and assign new value number namely `2`.
+The final step for one expression is to create an entry for variable at the left-hand side. *Keep in mind that variable(s) at the left-hand side will always be assigned a new value number.* That is, LVN creates an entry for `"a"` and assign new value number namely `2`.

 Moving on the second expression, lvn will perform the same step as above.